 The Heisman Trophy is given to a college football player, as defined by the Heisman Trust, whose "performance best exhibits the pursuit of excellence with integrity" and also epitomizes a "great ability combined with diligence, perseverance, and hard work."
 While the award is often times synonymous with simply wins and massive statistics, it's important to remember the human spirit the award embodies.

 By that definition, there is no case in college football more deserving of the award than that of Alabama quarterback Tua Tagovailoa.
-The sophomore is way more than the top-rated passer in college football — Tagovailoa embodies exactly the kind of young man every kid should look up to.
+The superstar QB was way more than one of the top-rated passers in college football -- Tagovailoa embodies exactly the kind of young man every kid should look up to.

-Sid Hobbs is battling cancer for the second time in his young life.
-After seven years in remission, doctors discovered a second brain tumor, which he now is in treatment for.
+Sid Hobbs was battling cancer for the second time in his young life.
+After seven years in remission, doctors discovered a second brain tumor, which he re-entered treatment for.
 Sid loves sports, plays catcher and second base on his baseball team, and he's a cornerback on the football team.

-Push back the memory of Tua coming in at halftime to beat the Georgia Bulldogs in the national championship game.
-Set aside the rankings that Tagovailoa is leading an offense averaging the most yards per game (565.6) and most points (51.3) in all of college football.
-Forget the facts that Tua leads the SEC in completion percentage, passing efficiency, touchdowns and is well on his way to breaking all of Alabama's single-season passing records.
+Push back the memory of Tua coming in at halftime to beat the Georgia Bulldogs in the 2018 national championship game.
+Set aside the rankings that Tagovailoa was leading an offense averaging the most yards per game (565.6) and most points (51.3) in all of college football.
+Forget the facts that Tua led the SEC in completion percentage, passing efficiency, touchdowns and was well on his way to breaking all of Alabama's single-season passing records.

 How often do you see head coach Nick Saban smile and joke on camera?
 Apparently, it takes a big hug from arguably the greatest quarterback to wear the crimson and white after the LSU game to break down his coaching exterior.

-The Heisman is all but wrapped up, but individual awards, another national title, and the No. 1 ranking in college football is just icing on the cake for Tua Tagovailoa.
+Individual awards, another national title, and the No. 1 ranking in college football are just icing on the cake for Tua Tagovailoa.
 This kid is a true superstar for what he does off the field, rather than on it.